wakatime/tcl-prompt/README.md

 By default, It uses the base name of current working directory as your project name.
 You can remove `--project=%s` from `::prompt::wakatime_cmd` to disable it.

+If there is a git repository, the project name can be achieved by `git`.
+Else use the base name of current working directory.

 <!-- markdownlint-disable MD013 -->

 ```tcl